The Massachusetts Department of Education (DOE )

 Issued by Marcia Mittnacht, State Director of Special Education, dated September 3, 2008.

-Beginning age 14 or sooner if determined appropriate by an individualized education program team, school age children with disabilities shall be entitled to transition services and measurable postsecondary goals, as provided under the federal Individual with Disabilities Education Act
+Beginning age 14 or sooner if determined appropriate by an individualized education program team, school age children with disabilities shall be entitled to transition services and measurable post-secondary goals, as provided under the federal Individual with Disabilities Education Act (IDEA 2004).

 Memorandum on the Implementation of the Transition Planning Form (TPF) -- 28M/9 Download PDF Document Download MS WORD File

-Effective Feburary 2007, a newly developed Transition Planning Form (numbered 28M/9) for all students with disabilities who are over 15 years of age.
+Effective February 2007, a newly developed Transition Planning Form (numbered 28M/9) for all students with disabilities who are over 15 years of age.

 This form will help districts meet the requirements of transition planning in IDEA 2004 and will be the required document for districts to demonstrate compliance with the transition requirements associated with Indicator 13 of the State Performance Plan for Special Education.
 The Department will begin monitoring use of the TPF (28M/9) during its Coordinated Program Reviews in the 2007–2008 school year.